 A real digital transformation involves fundamentally rethinking business models and processes, so it's not simply about implementing more technology into existing models.
-Digital transformation should create new models, for example, improving customer engagement, using insights from data to offer new products, developing enterprise mobile application or going paperless.
+Digital transformation should create new models, for example, improving customer engagement, using insights from data to offer new products, developing enterprise mobile applications or going paperless.

 What does it mean in practice?
 Let’s take Porsche as an example.
-Although these cars are known for their classic looks, great performance and the long tradition they refer to, the company is a very good example of a well-executed digital transformation.
+Although these cars are known for their classic looks, great performance, and the long tradition they refer to, the company is a very good example of a well-executed digital transformation.

 For example, according to the McKinsey Global Institute's Industry Digitization Index, "Europe operates at only an estimated 12 percent of its digital potential, compared with the United States’ 18 percent".
-Same reports highlight enormous variation between Europe’s countries digital potential: France is at 12 percent, Germany reaches only 10 percent, while the United Kingdom is at 17 percent.
+Same reports highlight enormous variation between Europe’s countries’ digital potential: France is at 12 percent, Germany reaches only 10 percent, while the United Kingdom is at 17 percent.

 This report shows clearly that even advanced economies are really struggling with exploiting the full potential of digital transformation.
 The good news is that if you know how to start a digital transformation and do it well, you have a big chance to improve and grow fast.